Is LinkedIn’s new user experience a perfect example of MobileBest?

 LinkedIn’s grand experiment

 Some love it and some hate it.
-Wherever you land in that debate, LinkedIn’s “biggest-ever technical change” to its new user interface is part of what TUNE calls MobileBest: an approach to customer engagement that is device and platform agnostic.
+Wherever you land in that debate, LinkedIn’s “biggest-ever technical change” to its new user interface design is part of what TUNE calls MobileBest: an approach to customer engagement that is device and platform agnostic.

-However, few major changes happen without controversy:
+First, however, few major changes happen without controversy:

 - some think the new LinkedIn looks just like Facebook

 - one person listed the “top 10 things I hate about the new LinkedIn”

 - and some just want their old LinkedIn back again

 But the design goal was simple: make LinkedIn more intuitive, faster, and easier to use.
 And to streamline usage and navigation across web, mobile web, and the LinkedIn app.

 On the native app, Rallo says LinkedIn is “generally pretty intuitive,” and easy to sign into, especially because the app can sense that you are logged in on a mobile web browser tab.
 The app uses real estate well — dropping the logo, for instance.